An official website of the State of Oregon

 Organizations participating in the program are located in 16 counties.
 They can help homeless individuals get their birth certificate for no cost.
 You can go to any one of the homeless service providers or organizations to get help.To find one near you:

 Go to one of the participating homeless service providers or organizations.
 They can:

-You will need to mail your order form, check, documentation, and completed application to Oregon Vital Records.
+You will need to mail your order form. check. documentation and completed application to Oregon Vital Records.
 Vital Records will mail your birth certificate to you in care of the address on the order form.

 No. Persons who are homeless and who want to get their birth certificate under this program must mail in their order form, check, documentation and letter to Oregon Vital Records.
 Please contact a participating homeless service provider or organization to get started.

 Oregon Birth Record Order Form.
 Include the original affidavit for “Homeless Status for a Fee-Exempt Certified Copy of Birth Certificate."
 Please go to one of the participating homeless service providers or organizations to get help completing the forms.

 list of acceptable proofs of identity is on the Oregon Vital Records website.
 Participating homeless service providers and organizations can help you get your acceptable proofs of identity.If you don't have acceptable proofs of identity, the homeless service provider or organization will help you work with Oregon Vital Records to determine what information is needed to release your birth certificate.